 - Carefully ladle soup into a blender in batches if needed and blend until very smooth (you can also use an immersion blender).
 Return soup to pot

 - Ladle soup into bowl and add asparagus tips and Mackerel to each bowl.
 Serve with crusty bread.
 Leftovers can be stored in the fridge in an air tight container for up to 2-3 days.

 - I like my soup on the brothier side.
 For a thicker soup consistency though just simply reduce broth/stock amount by 1 cup or more depending on how thick you want it.
 You could also add ½-1 cup of peeled and chopped potatoes (approx 2 Yukon gold potatoes) in to cook with the broth then the asparagus for a richer and thicker consisntency in this soup.
 You may have to cook or simmer soup longer until potatoes are tender before adding the asparagus and spinach.

 - Feel free to substitute cream with dairy-free one if needed (coconut cream, cashew cream etc)

 - Leeks can easily be substituted with a small bunch of green onions.

 - If you would like to add extra seasoning to the soup I strongly recommend adding fresh or dried thyme

-- I garnishes mine with micro greens but feel free to use chopped chives and this soups is also delicious with a squeeze of lemon juice before serving too
+- I garnishes mine with micro greens but feel free to use chopped chives, parsley, dill or any other herb and this soups is also delicious with a squeeze of lemon juice before serving too

-- It is common to serve this soup with with a dollp of butter or herbed butter which gets swirled into the soup for extra flavour and richness - that is optional
+- It is common to serve this soup with with a dollop of butter or herbed butter which gets swirled into the soup for extra flavour and richness - that is optional